-Find below the dedicated features of Centreon Map web interface that ease use & interactions with views.
+Below, you will find the dedicated features of the Centreon Map web interface that facilitate its use and interactions with views.

 On the web interface, there are information windows called tooltips.
-They appear when you are mouse hovering some types of objects in a view: links (status & metric), services, metaservices, hosts, host groups and service groups.
-This window is kept open as long as your cursor is hover the tooltip.
+They appear when your mouse hovers over some types of objects in a view: links (status & metric), services, metaservices, hosts, host groups and service groups.
+This window is kept open as long as your cursor is over the tooltip.

 Depending on the type of GUI object under your mouse, different information will be displayed.
 For instance, a link (status & metric, services and metaservice) would display: